-He traveled upward of 36 hours to come and see me.
+He travelled upward of 36 hours to come and see me.
 And he stayed for 12 days.
 During those 12 days, we went to Bangkok, Koh Phi Phi, and Bali.
 They were all beautiful in their own ways.
 Bali, specifically, was magical.
 But, in the end, it didn’t really matter where we went or didn’t go.
 I was home.

 It took me almost 30 years to finally realise that home is people.
 When he left, I cried.
 Like a real ugly cry where you feel like you can’t even breathe.
-In fact, I’d argue that it was more a hyperventilation than an actual cry.
+In fact, I’d argue that it was more hyperventilation than an actual cry.
 The tears fell, of course, but I felt it the most in my chest.